euxcet/thulearn2018/README.md

   ```

   **Notice: This command must be excuted at the homework directory where a file named `.xszyid` exists.**
+  If you do not want to upload any text/file, just omit the `-m` option/the parameter following `submit`.

 - clear all the record of your course files and homeworks